jamespares/Portfolio/README.md

 **Overview:**

-This code constitutes a task management program which allows users to:
+This code constitutes a task management program which can be used by project managers to:
-- log in
+- log in to system
 - register new log-in details/add new users
-- add tasks to the system
+- add tasks
-- view tasks assigned to them in the system
+- view all tasks
-- view all tasks in the system
+- view only tasks assigned to them

 Task information includes:
-- title
+- title of task
-- description
+- task description
-- owner
+- task owner
 - date registered
 - date due
-- task status
+- status of task

 All task and user information including usernames and passwords are written to the tasks.txt and user.txt files in the repository.